SpaceG/spaceg.github.io/_posts/2015-01-17-conversations-glad-lol.markdown

 Sometimes i love my Conversations during the Web Processes, because it's not everytime hard work, you need sometimes to make a short break and talks about somethings.,etc. There are some very funny Conversations.
 Maybe i will gonna upload some very funny Screenshoots of my Conversations during the Skype and Web Dev.

-Because i use very lot the valiador fromt w3.org to see the failures and errors in the front end.
+Because i use very lot the Validator from w3.org to see the failures and errors in the front end.
 And i have checked the Page and Site of Lea Verou and Mary. >>

 [Validator w3.org Check HTML5](http://validator.w3.org/check?uri=http%3A%2F%2Fleaverou.github.io%2Fcontrast-ratio&charset=%28detect+automatically%29&doctype=Inline&group=0)